morningspace/kubemacro/docs/kubemacro-hub.md

 On the macro page, you will see the macro name and a short description on the top.

-Besides that, there are 5 tabs as below.
-Click each tab and view the description with sample contents.
+Besides that, there are a few tabs as below.
+Click each tab and view the description with sample contents to understand how they are organized.
+For the sample contents, it comes from the sample macro introduced in [Writing Macro](writing-macro.md).

 <!-- tabs:start -->